Characterizing a vertex-transitive graph by a large ball: Introduction

-Throughout this paper, we equip every connected simplicial graph $X$ with its usual geodesic metric that assigns length $1$ to each edge.
-To lighten the statements, we adopt the following convention: ``a graph" means a connected, locally finite, simplicial graph withouth multiple edges and loops, and ``$x\in X$", means that $x$ is a vertex of $X$.
-A graph $X$ is entirely determined by the restriction of the distance to the vertex set, because there is no multiple edges and loops.
-In particular the isomorphism group of the simplicial graph $X$ coincides with the isometry group of the vertex set of $X$.
-When $G$ is a group with a finite symmetric generating set $S$ and associated word-length $|\cdot|_S$, the Cayley graph of $G$ with respect to $S$, denoted $(G,S)$, is the simplicial graph whose vertex set is $G$ with distance $d(g,h) = |g^{-1}h|_S$.
+Throughout this paper, we equip every connected graph $X$ with its usual geodesic metric that assigns length $1$ to each edge.
+For brevity, we adopt the following convention: ``a graph" means a connected, locally finite, graph without multiple edges and loops, and ``$x\in X$", means that $x$ is a vertex of $X$.
+A graph $X$ is entirely determined by the restriction of the distance to the vertex set, because there are no loops or multiple edges.
+In particular the isomorphism group of the graph $X$ coincides with the isometry group of the vertex set of $X$.
+When $G$ is a group with a finite symmetric generating set $S$ and associated word-length $|\cdot|_S$, the Cayley graph of $G$ with respect to $S$, denoted $(G,S)$, is the graph whose vertex set is $G$ with distance $d(g,h) = |g^{-1}h|_S$.
+Another convention of ours is that the term ``ball'' will always stand for ``closed ball''.

 \

 Observe that given an integer $d\geq 2$, any $d$-regular graph $X$ is covered by the $d$-regular (infinite) tree $T_d$.
 This trivial observation is a ``baby case" of the phenomenon studied in this paper.